The Online Books Page

 Image from Wikimedia Commons

 Orderic Vitalis (Latin: Ordericus Vitalis; 16 February 1075 – c.
 1142) was an English chronicler and Benedictine monk who wrote one of the great contemporary chronicles of 11th- and 12th-century Normandy and Anglo-Norman England.
 Working out of the Abbey of Saint-Evroul, he is credited with writing the Historia Ecclesiastica, a work detailing the history of Europe and the Mediterranean from the birth of Jesus Christ into his own age.
 The son of a cleric, he was born into a noble family, claiming both English and Norman heritage.
-While he is known primarily for the Historia Ecclesiastica, he also was able to ascend to various positions within the church including script master, librarian, and cantor.
+While he is known primarily for the Historia Ecclesiastica, he held various positions within the abbey including script master, librarian, and cantor.
 A prolific writer, he addressed various topics in his writings, both religious and secular.
 Modern historians view him as a reliable source.
 (From Wikipedia)

 More about Ordericus Vitalis: Associated author: